UCLALibrary/californica/app/assets/markdown/importer_guide.md

 - `ark:/21198/zz002h2fpt` (single value)

+### Parent ARK (required)

+The ARK value of the object's hierarchical parent.
+For a single-image `Work` object, this will be the ARK of a `Collection` object.
+For `Page` objects, this will be the ARK of the parent `Work` object.

+This field is a string. **This field is required for Work objects**.

+Examples:

+- `ark:/21198/zz002h2fpt` (single value)

 ### Object Type (required)

 A controlled vocabulary term referring to the type of repository object that will be created for this CSV row.
-Current legal values are `Collection`, `Work`, and `ChildWork`.
+Current legal values are `Collection`, `Work`, and `Page`.
 Only one value can be given per CSV row.

-Currently, `Manuscript` is also accepted as a synonym of `Work` and `Page` as a synonym of `ChildWork`, but this functionality may be removed at some point in the future.
+Currently, `Manuscript` is also accepted as a synonym of `Work`, and `ChildWork` as accepted as a synonym of `Page`, but this functionality may be removed at some point in the future.

 This field is a string. **This field is required**.

 Examples:

 - `Work` (single value)

-### Parent ARK (required)

-The ark value of this object's hierarchical parent.
-For a single-image `Work` object, this will be the ark of a `Collection` object.
-When we start importing multi-page objects, this will become more complex.

-This field is a string. **This field is required for Work objects**.

-Examples:

-- `ark:/21198/zz002h2fpt` (single value)
+- `Page` (single value)

 ### Rights.copyrightStatus (required)